 Has a positive effect on decreasing pain, releasing scar tissue/ painful trigger points and restoring balanced energy flow.

 Can assist in supporting the injured area thereby decreasing pain, spasm and swelling.
 It can also help to improve pain-free mobility and function in the healing stages of the injury.

 Shockwave Treatment is a non-surgical, non-invasive treatment that involves the delivery of high energy sound waves to affected areas of the body to trigger the body’s own natural repair mechanisms and stimulate healing.
 It is a safe and effective treatment option.
 The recovery period is shorter than traditional invasive surgery and the procedure eliminates many of the risks associated with traditional surgery.
 Generally, 3 treatments are advocated with 1 week between treatments.

 Our physiotherapy specialists provide a selection of products to promote and assist with optimal healing and functional ability.

-Looking for Physiotherapy treatment in White Rock, Surrey, BC?
+Looking for Physiotherapy treatment in White Rock, South Surrey, BC?